extinctionrebellion/quarantine/README.md

 #### /register [POST]

-Register an user (helper/helped) in the database.
-This would also send him an email.
+Register an user in the database.
+This would also send him an email to verify his account.

 ##### Params :
 - email*